 Things to Do

 Nature lovers won’t want to miss a trip to West Bali National Park, where you can see over 200 species of plants, 300 species of birds, and a myriad of fascinating creatures, including pythons, iguanas, barking deer, macaques, wild pigs and turtles.
-If the underwater world is more your style, the waters off of Menjangan Island offer some of the best snorkeling and diving opportunities on the island.
+If the underwater world is more your style, the waters off of Menjangan Island offer some of the best snorkelling and diving opportunities on the island.
 Think vibrant coral fans, massive manta rays, eels, crabs and thousands of fish swimming by in schools.

 The west coast is also well-loved by surfers from far and wide for the excellent swells that roll in consistently during the dry season (April to October).
 Balian is Bali’s up and coming surfing hotspot, with both small guesthouses and upscale villas and resorts proliferating.
 The stellar left-hand break here is a huge draw for surfers of all levels.
 Further west, Medewi offers slightly less crowded waters and a long left-hand break that carries you right into the mouth of the river.

 Many people who visit Bali never make it west, preferring instead to stay in the tourist meccas of the south or the arts and culture capital of Ubud.
-The majority of people who do head west go for the outdoor pursuits like trekking, diving, snorkeling or surfing.
+The majority of people who do head west go for the outdoor pursuits like trekking, diving, snorkelling or surfing.
 Along the coast, you’ll find many laid-back surfers who are happy just to hit the waves and have a few beers at night, while nature lovers head to West Bali National Park and Menjangan Island.
 In the villages scattered throughout the lush countryside, it’s mostly locals you’ll meet as tourists are few and far between.